Commit-Boost/commit-boost-client/docs/docs/get_started/mux-key-loaders.md

 ## Mux entry matching

 Each `[[mux]]` entry declares a set of validator pubkeys.
-The mux system enforces that these sets are **disjoint** — a validator pubkey should appear in at most one mux entry.
-If a pubkey is duplicated across mux entries, the sidecar will refuse to start.
+At startup the sidecar resolves every mux (running its loader, if any), then flattens all of them into a **single pubkey -> mux** lookup table.
+Matching is therefore a direct lookup on the validator pubkey, not an ordered scan: the order in which `[[mux]]` entries appear in the config file does not matter.

+Because there is only one entry per pubkey, the mux sets must be **disjoint**.
+This is enforced before the lookup table is built: if the same validator pubkey appears in two different mux entries — whether listed inline or pulled in by a loader — startup fails with `duplicate validator pubkey in muxes: 0x...`.
+There is no "first mux wins" fallback; you must fix the config.

-Matching uses **first-match semantics**: when the PBS receives a request for a validator, it checks each mux entry in the order they appear in the config file.
-The first mux whose pubkey set contains the validator's key wins.
-Validators that don't match any mux entry fall through to the global `[[relays]]` configuration.
+Validators that don't appear in any mux fall through to the global `[[relays]]` configuration.

 ```toml
 # Global relays — used for validators not matching any mux